Skip to Main Content

 What We Do

-The Advising Resource Center serves as a resource to faculty, staff and returning or incoming transfer students.
+The Advising Resource Center serves as a resource to faculty, staff and admitted students that are assigned to a faculty advisor.
 Our staff supports faculty advising, university transfer partners, curriculum development and DegreeWorks.
-We are located at the Oak Ridge Branch Campus in the Coffey-McNally Building, B115-B and B115-A. Assistance at the main campus in Harriman and satellite campuses is available on a rotational basis.
+We are located at the Harriman Campus in the Library, L206 or at the Oak Ridge Campus in the Coffee-McNally Building, Rm B115-B. Assistance at the satellite campuses is available on a rotational basis.

 What Students Can Expect from the Advising Resource Center Staff (ARC)